willstMSFT/microsoft-365-docs/microsoft-365/frontline/shifts-custom-connector.md

 }
 ```

-- The workforceIntegrationId is obtained when you [registered the workforce integration](#register-the-workforce-integration).
+- Specify the workforceIntegrationId that was generated when you [registered the workforce integration](#register-the-workforce-integration).
 - You can enable a maximum of one workforce integration on a schedule.
-If you include multiple workforce integration Ids in the request, the first one is used.
+If you include more than one workforceIntegrationId in the request, the first one is used.

 ## Frequently asked questions